 \section{Results}

 We compute the CMASS galaxy ACF within $0.44\leq z<0.64$ and at a median stellar mass of $\langle \rm{log} (M_{stellar}/M_{\odot})\rangle=11.33$ (which is constant across the full redshift range).
-The best fit HOD model parameters, including the large-scale bias, are given in Table~\ref{tab:cmassacfhod}.
+The best-fit HOD model parameters, including the large-scale bias, are given in Table~\ref{tab:cmassacfhod}.
 The measured ACF and the HOD results are shown in Fig.~\ref{fig:CMASSacfhod}.

 We measure the CCFs between different X-ray and optical AGN samples and CMASS galaxies.
-As described above, we run the computationally-intensive MCMC fitting for the full X-ray and optical AGN samples.
-For the AGN subsamples we determine the best fit based on a search in a two dimensional grid.
+As described above, we run the computationally intensive MCMC fitting for the full X-ray and optical AGN samples.
+For the AGN subsamples we determine the best-fit based on a search in a two-dimensional grid.
 Figure~\ref{fig:CMASSccf} shows the resulting CCFs ($w_{\rm p}(r_p)$) and best fit HOD models, as well as residuals from the fits, for the $SN_{\rm H_\beta}>5$ samples.
-In each panel the best fit model corrected for the RSD effect is also shown, which demonstrates that the deviation of $w_{\rm p}(r_{\rm p})$ at the largest $r_{\rm p}$ can be accounted for by the RSD effect, though this effect is not included in the MCMC procedure due to the computational requirements.
+In each panel, the best-fit model corrected for the RSD effect is also shown, which demonstrates that the deviation of $w_{\rm p}(r_{\rm p})$ at the largest $r_{\rm p}$ can be accounted for by the RSD effect, though this effect is not included in the MCMC procedure due to the computational requirements.
 Confidence contour matrices for these results are shown in Fig.~\ref{fig:CMASSccfhod}, with dots representing the corresponding MCMC chain.
-We present the best fit values in Table~\ref{CCF_MCMC_results}.
+We present the best-fit values in Table~\ref{CCF_MCMC_results}.

-The confidence contours can differ from the concentration of the MCMC chain points, as the contours are determined from the minimum $\chi^2$ values along the projections and not from the probabilities based on the marginal distributions of the MCMC points in the projected space.
+The confidence contours can differ from the concentration of the MCMC chain points, as the contours are determined from the minimum $\chi^2$-values along the projections and not from the probabilities based on the marginal distributions of the MCMC points in the projected space.
 Results are also shown for the satellite fraction

 where $d\phi/d\log M_{\rm DMH}$ is the halo mass function.
 The larger uncertainties derived for the X-ray selected sample compared to the optical AGN sample are due to the smaller size of the X-ray sample.